30+ free AI tools built for GTM teams

 You may already have buyer persona research that you can use here.
 Sift through your different customer profiles to find one that best matches the message’s intent.

 If you haven’t done buyer persona research, it’s time to start learning about your customers.
 Follow this helpful guide to create profiles of the people who are most likely to buy your product.
-The key is getting inside the minds of your customers to figure out who they are and why they would buy this product.

 Once you have a target recipient profile set, use your persona information to figure out the critical details of your email: